 BIOL 325 Biology of Complex Systems.
 Survey of emergent and organizing principles in complex biological systems modeled as networks.
 Topics include genome and cellular interaction networks, anatomical networks such as brain and cardiovascular systems, social, linguistic, cultural, and technological networks, and ecological networks.
 Graph theory and computer software are used to visualize and analyze system properties.
 Prerequisite: "C" or better in BIOL 250 and CHEM 123.
+Cross-listed as BIOL 325/INPH 525.
 3 semester credit hours.
 Typically offered: Periodically.
 Department Consent Required.

 BIOL 330 Plant-Animal Interactions.
 Plant - Animal Interactions is the study of the special ecological and evolutionary relationships between plants and animals.
 The basic interactions between plants and animals (herbivore, pollination, and seed dispersal) will be studied by observing the natural history, conducting experiments, making observations, investigating the theories, and discussing current scientific literature.
 Course Prerequisite: CHEM123 and one of: BIOL204, 256, 258, 301, 363 or BCHM 261.
 4 semester credit hours.
-Typically offered: Spring Term, Even Years.
+Typically offered: Periodically.